 Genuine children will tell us immediately what they feel.
 As long as we let them be children, they will say what they do not like.
-They will not keep something quiet to a person’s face and then talk about it behind his back.
+They will not keep something quiet to a person’s face and then talk about it behind that person's back.
 Cowardly deception is unchildlike.
 Real children are completely open; they are always ready to reveal whatever is in their hearts.

 A Child is a Free Person

-God’s heart loves little children and His eye is upon them.
-He sees in them His own childlike Spirit.
-Therefore we must honor God in children; we must honor His messengers in them.
+God’s heart loves little children and his eye is upon them.
+He sees in them his own childlike Spirit.
+Therefore we must honor God in children; we must honor his messengers in them.

 A Child Has an Innate Religious Feeling